Courses in Communication Studies

 Offered fall, spring, and summer semesters.

 Develops frameworks for understanding new media technologies in social contexts.
 Compares computing, networked digital media, and social media to prior eras of technological change, focusing on interactions among technological, industrial, regulatory, social, and cultural forces.
+May be repeated with different topic for a maximum of 6 credit hours.

 Provides a conceptual and theoretical foundation for understanding how nonverbal communication influences perceptions of others and the ways in which nonverbal communication reflects emotions, status, sex roles, etc. The course explores how nonverbal communication facilitates retention, comprehension, and persuasiveness of verbal information, including the ability to detect deceptive communication.